mbabynames search ✿

-Hilda is a two-syllable name of English origin, meaning "noble and strong".
+from the German, meaning "battle woman".
+Hilda is a two-syllable name of German origin, meaning "battle woman".
 It ends with an open A sound, which shapes how middle names connect to it phonetically.

 2